NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 - The selection for the Corporate Relations Team (CRT) will take place in the month of Nov / Dec where the junior students can apply for selection.
 The involvement in this co-curricular activities may prove to be a stepping stone to the Students’ Council subject to their overall personality and contributions, though a certain percentage of students who contribute to the smooth administration / academic excellence and promotion of positive environment in the campus following the mantras of ‘Discipline, Dedication and Determination’ through various leadership roles will also be recognized and rewarded appropriately.

 - The CRT activities are continuous in nature and consistently put them under stressful conditions.
 Because, the members of this team perform not only for themselves but also for the interest of their peers and seniors thereby serving a noble cause exhibiting excellent team spirit.
 In the process, they become extra ordinary and as a measure of rewarding their consistent and prolonged hours of commitments and hard work, the members of this team, retained there till the end by virtue of their performance may be allowed to sit for and accept more than one offer for Campus Placements.
 They will also be granted co-curricular activity marks on the recommendation of the Director – Corporate Relations / Corporate Relation Officers of the institutes.
 People participating on seasonal activities or events of short duration will not be entitled for such co- curricular activity marks.
-The CRTs of all the institutes will be treated as one team and groomed / trained / controlled by the Director – Corporate Relations to serve the interest of the respective institutes as a member of the family – Sri Balaji Society, Pune.
+The CRTs of all the institutes will be treated as one team and groomed / trained / controlled by the Director – Corporate Relations to serve the interest of the respective institutes as a member of the family – Sri Balaji University, Pune.

 All those juniors interested to be a part of Corporate Relations Team (CRT) should have the following attributes :-

 - Should have good academic record.